AMDphreak/FastTrackD-Projects/README.md

 # CookSystems FastTrackD-Projects
 This is a meta-repo that contains nothing in it but a list of other repos.
 It is a compilataion of my assignments from the Cook Systems FastTrack'D Java developer training bootcamp in Memphis, TN.

 Since I uploaded this after the fact, check the timestamps on the original projects.
-Individual repositories exist for each of these projects and can be found in my GitHub profile.

 GitHub profile: https://github.com/AMDphreak?tab=repositories